surifirstpin/biplus_documentation/docs/SavedReports.md

 ## View Report

-Click on specific report in dashboard section and it will navigate to the report created.
+To view the report click on specific report in dashboard section and it will navigate to the report created.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/bf198c5d217b14094b6788fb0877137b38d505c7/images/view_report.png)